prasadanilmore/Wiki-Edits-Prototype_RabbitMQ/README.md

 To access the RabbitMQ management dashboard, open your web browser and navigate to http://localhost:15672.
 Login with the default credentials (username: 'admin', password: '1234').

-## Stopping the Containers:
+### Stopping the Containers:

-To stop the containers and remove them, use the following command:
+To stop the containers use the following command:
+    ```bash
+    docker-compose down

+To remove and clean up the containers
     ```bash
     docker-compose down -v --rmi all --remove-orphans